Aleadinglight/NetworkProgramming/README.md

 Urllib2.py have pretty much similar in meaning compare to Connect.py However this is done with python urllib2, and get a better reply from server than python socket.

+DDos.py is used for studying only.
+I have nerver tried to attack anyone with it.
+And I dont want anyone to use it to attack others.